 - Pinch of Sea Salt

 In a food processor, add pitted dates, peanut butter, almond butter and salt.
 Blitz until smooth and a thick consistency.
-Add a bit more almond milk if needed.
+If the mixture is too thick and not blending well, add a bit more almond milk if needed.
 The amount will depend on how moist the dates are and how well your food processor works.

 - 1 Cup Dark Chocolate (Regular or Dairy Free)